-On the second day following the death, many schools have found it helpful to start the day with another homeroom announcement.
-This announcement can include additional verified information, re-emphasize the continuing availability of in-school resources, and provide information to facilitate grief.
-Here's a sample of how this announcement might be handled:
+On the second day following the death, many schools have found it helpful to start the day with anoth homeroom announcement.
+This announcement can include additional verified information, re-emphasithe continuing availability of in-school resources, and provide information to facilitate grief.
+Here's a sample of how this announcement might be handled: size We know that ng ust Today we begin the process of returning to a normal schedule in school.
+This may be hard for some of to do.

-We know that ''s death has been declared a suicide.
-Even though we might try to understand the reasons for his/her doing this, we can never really know what was going on that made him/her take his/her life.
-One thing that's important to remember is that there is never just one reason for a suicide.
-There are always many reasons or causes, and we will never be able to figure them all out.

-Today we begin the process of returning to a normal schedule in school.
-This may be hard for some of us to do.
 Counselors are still available in school to help us deal with our feelings.
-If you feel the need to speak to a counselor, either alone or with a friend, tell a teacher, the principal, or the school nurse, and they will help make the arrangements.
+If you feel the need to speak to a counselor, either alone or with a friend, tell a teacher, the principal, or the school nurse, as they will help make the arrangements.
 We also have information about the visitation and funeral.
-The visitation will be held tomorrow evening at the Funeral Home from 7 to 9 p.m.
-There will be a funeral Mass Friday morning at 10:00 a.m. at Church.
+The visitation will be held tomorrow evening the Friday morning at 10:00 a.m. at Church.
 In order to be excused from school to attend the funeral, you will need to be accompanied by a parent or relative, or have your parent's permission to attend.
-We also encourage you to ask your parents to go with you to the funeral home.

-[Reprinted from Underwood, M., & Dunne-Maxim, K. (1997).
+We also encourage you to ask your parents to go with you to funeral home. r [Reprinted from Underwood, M., & Dunne-Maxim, K. (1997).
 Managing sudden traumatic loss in the schools.
 Piscataway, N.J.: University of Medicine and Dentistry of New Jersey.]

+Tool 3.A.6: Sample Letter to Families